empus/armour/README.md

 ----------------------------------------------------------------------------------------------------------------

  ![Armour](./armour.png)
- Anti abuse script for eggdrop bots on the Undernet IRC Network
+ Anti abuse and channel management script for eggdrop bots on the Undernet IRC Network

 https://armour.bot

-Empus <empus@undernet.org>

 ----------------------------------------------------------------------------------------------------------------